ai4na-workshop/ai4na-workshop.github.io/_pages/submissions.md

 ### Can I review submissions?
 Yes!
 We are looking for helping hands (all levels of seniority) in reviewing submissions.
 Reviewers will be listed on the website.
 If you submit something yourself, please make sure to disclose this in our reviewer form!

-### What's the reviewing process?
-We aim to have 3-4 people look at each submission.
-Approve/reject recommendations are mandatory, but we encourage comments and more detailed feedback.

 ### Is that true we're eligible to win prizes?
 Yes!
 Thanks to NVIDIA's generous sponsorship we have 4 prizes

 Check the [Prizes Page](/prizes) for more details

-### IQ Capital Fast-track conversations
-Once decisions are made on June 17th, IQ Capital will review the accepted submissions and select the Most Commercially Exciting Research Papers.
-Up to three papers demonstrating high commercialization potential — such as those that could evolve into startups or marketable products—will be selected by IQ Capital for fast-track funding discussions.
-The selection is solely at the discretion of IQ Capital, and the organisers will have no influence on their criteria or decision-making process.

 ### I still have questions!
 Reach out at: workshop {at}